pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 this scenario shows that `hp_read_swf` can violate memory ordering and causality, and even let long-overwritten values time travel into the future.
-The simpler read-side code sequence comes at a cost: its load is extremely relaxed, much more so than any intuitive mental model might allow.
+The simpler read-side code sequence comes at a cost: its load is extremely relaxed, much more so than any intuitive mental model might allow.[^hybrid-swf]

-[^no-guarantees]: With the caveat that the public documentation for `process_vm_readv` does not mention any atomic load guarantee.
-In practice, I saw a long-by-long copy loop the last time I looked at the code, and I'm pretty sure the kernel's build flags prevent GCC/clang from converting it to `memcpy`.
-We could rely on the strong "don't break userspace" culture, but it's probably a better idea to try and get that guarantee in writing.
+[^hybrid-swf]: This problem feels like something we could address with a coarse epoch-based versioning scheme.
+It's however not clear to me that the result would be much simpler than `hp_read_wf`, and we'd have to steal even more bits (2 bits, I expect) from `cell_or_pin` to make room for the epoch.

 Having to help readers forward also loses a nice practical property of hazard pointers: it's always safe to spuriously consider arbitrary